 Mercy Partners commits to faithfully carry out the sponsorship task of ensuring that St Ursula’s College flourishes as an educational ministry in the Catholic Church and remains faithful to Gospel values and to the Presentation Charism and Educational Vision.

-St Ursula’s College Board
+St Ursula’s College Board of Directors

 In 1992, the Presentation Sisters incorporated the College as a Company, St Ursula’s College Limited, and established a Board of Directors.
 This was done with careful preparation and ongoing formation.